szetyng/Guardrails/README.md

 In accordance to principle 8, `parks` and `brooklyn` are also empowered to make demands to `offices`.
 The resources of the top-most supra-holon, i.e. `offices`, are refilled near the end of each time slice (after appropriation of resources and paying the monitor).

 The `Head` of each supra-holon (`parks`, `brooklyn` and `offices`) will then decide whether or not they would want to call for a vote on changing the resource allocation method - based on the amount of resources left.
 This kicks off principle 3.
+Principle 3 starts after members have made appropriations and after monitoring is done, BEFORE the institution is refilled, and before the intermediary holons make their appropriations.

 In every time slice, the resources can be refilled at either high, medium or low levels (not exceeding their maximum capacity, of course).
 The experiment will go on for 50 time slices; the refill rate will be changed in blocks of 5 time slices, so it changes 10 times in this repeating sequence: high, high, medium, low.